Ircama/osm-carto-tutorials/pages/41_updating-data.md

 sitemap: false # remove this once the page is completed
 ---

+{% include_relative _includes/configuration-variables.md notitle='yes' %}

 ## Introduction

 This page describes how to keep the local PostgreSQL/PostGIS database in sync with OpenStreetMap as data is progressively updated to OSM.
 The information here provided is general and not necessarily comprehensive, also in the consideration that the main scope of this site is to provide tutorials to set-up a development environment of *OpenStreetMap Carto* and offer recommendations to edit the style.

-After the initial load of a [PBF extract](https://wiki.openstreetmap.org/wiki/PBF_Format) (or of the whole "planet") into the PostgreSQL/PostGIS database, in order to keep data up to date, OpenStreetMap offers minutely, hourly and daily change files in compressed xml format, also called [diff files, or replication diffs, or osmChange files](http://wiki.openstreetmap.org/wiki/Planet.osm/diffs), periodically collecting uploaded and closed [changesets](https://wiki.openstreetmap.org/wiki/Changeset) (where each changeset groups single edits like additions, updates, changes, deletions of features).
+After the initial load of a [PBF extract](https://wiki.openstreetmap.org/wiki/PBF_Format) (or of the whole "planet") into the PostgreSQL/PostGIS database, in order to keep data up to date, OpenStreetMap offers minutely, hourly and daily change files in compressed xml format, also called [diff files, or replication diffs, or osmChange files](https://wiki.openstreetmap.org/wiki/Planet.osm/diffs), periodically collecting uploaded and closed [changesets](https://wiki.openstreetmap.org/wiki/Changeset) (where each changeset groups single edits like additions, updates, changes, deletions of features).

 A number of tools have been developed to get, analyze and process incremental OpenStreetMap update files into a PostGIS database.
 Among them, some notable ones are:

-- [Osmosis](http://wiki.openstreetmap.org/wiki/Osmosis), a command line Java application with pluggable components for downloading and processing OSM data, generate dumps and apply change sets to a database;
+- [Osmosis](https://wiki.openstreetmap.org/wiki/Osmosis), a command line Java application with pluggable components for downloading and processing OSM data, generate dumps and apply change sets to a database;
-- [Osmconvert](http://wiki.openstreetmap.org/wiki/Osmconvert), a command line tool written in C allowing fast conversion and processing of different OpenStreetMap data formats;
+- [Osmconvert](https://wiki.openstreetmap.org/wiki/Osmconvert), a command line tool written in C allowing fast conversion and processing of different OpenStreetMap data formats;
-- [Osmupdate](http://wiki.openstreetmap.org/wiki/Osmupdate), a small and fast a command line tool written in C to download and assemble OSM Changefiles;
+- [Osmupdate](https://wiki.openstreetmap.org/wiki/Osmupdate), a small and fast a command line tool written in C to download and assemble OSM Changefiles;
 - [Osmfilter](https://wiki.openstreetmap.org/wiki/Osmfilter), a command line tool used to filter OpenStreetMap data files for specific tags;
-- [Osmium](http://osmcode.org/), a multipurpose command line tool to convert OSM files formats, merge and apply change files;
+- [Osmium](http://osmcode.org/), a multipurpose command line tool to work with OpenStreetMap data files, convert OSM files formats, merge and apply change files;
 - [Imposm](https://imposm.org/), a full-featured importer for PBF OpenStreetMap data to PostgreSQL/PostGIS written in GO which can also automatically update the database with the latest changes from OSM.

-For the replication process, we assume that the database is created and that an initial import has already been made through [Osm2pgsql](http://wiki.openstreetmap.org/wiki/Osm2pgsql), as described in "[Get an OpenStreetMap data extract](../tile-server-ubuntu#get-an-openstreetmap-data-extract)".
+For the replication process, we assume that the database is created and that an initial import has already been made through [Osm2pgsql](https://wiki.openstreetmap.org/wiki/Osm2pgsql), as described in "[Get an OpenStreetMap data extract](../tile-server-ubuntu#get-an-openstreetmap-data-extract)".
 (Notice that `-s` or `--slim` option is needed for the initial import to allow subsequent updates through `-a` or `--append`.)

 ## Keeping the PostgreSQL database up to date with Osmosis

 The following procedure explains how to setup *Osmosis* in order to keep the tile server and the PostgreSQL/PostGIS database up-to-date with the latest OSM data.

-[Osmosis](http://wiki.openstreetmap.org/wiki/Osmosis) is a general-purpose command-line Java-based OSM data tool which provides many capabilities including the function to [replicate](http://wiki.openstreetmap.org/wiki/Osmosis/Replication) OpenStreetMap data in [OSC (Open Street Map Change) change file format](http://wiki.openstreetmap.org/wiki/OsmChange) via periodic syncs.
-The replication tasks are described in a [specific section](http://wiki.openstreetmap.org/wiki/Osmosis/Detailed_Usage_0.45#Replication_Tasks) of the related [usage page](http://wiki.openstreetmap.org/wiki/Osmosis/Detailed_Usage).
+[Osmosis](https://wiki.openstreetmap.org/wiki/Osmosis) is a general-purpose command-line Java-based OSM data tool which provides many capabilities including the function to [replicate](https://wiki.openstreetmap.org/wiki/Osmosis/Replication) OpenStreetMap data in [OSC (Open Street Map Change) change file format](https://wiki.openstreetmap.org/wiki/OsmChange) via periodic syncs.
+The replication tasks are described in a [specific section](https://wiki.openstreetmap.org/wiki/Osmosis/Detailed_Usage_0.45#Replication_Tasks) of the related [usage page](https://wiki.openstreetmap.org/wiki/Osmosis/Detailed_Usage).

 This software is maintained in its [GitHub repository](https://github.com/openstreetmap/osmosis).